This new Metro Tunnel station in North Melbourne is part of plans for urban renewal in the broader Arden-Macaulay precinct.

 Provision will be made for a future additional entrance at the western end of the station that could service the Arden Precinct area as it develops in the future.

 Map of the Arden Station precinct

-A café will be included in the station, with terraces for outdoor dining.
+The station will include a café with terraces for outdoor dining.
 Public seating, garden beds and lawn areas will provide a new gathering place for locals and passengers to enjoy.

 As the broader Arden precinct is susceptible to flooding, the station entrance has been raised 1.5 metres above the existing ground level.